 Leticia Claro Oliveira

 Welcome!
-I am a Ph.D. student in Political Science at Washington University in St. Louis and a Dean’s Distinguished Graduate Fellow.
+I am a Ph.D.
+Candidate in Political Science at Washington University in St. Louis, and a Dean's Distinguished Graduate Fellow.
 I study comparative politics, with a regional focus on Latin America.
-My research investigates the relationship between crime and politics, exploring how organized crime, gun violence, and criminal governance shape political representation and institutions.
+My research investigates how political institutions shape access to power and how contextual conditions, particularly criminal violence, limit what formal rules and public policy can achieve.

 Before joining WashU, I earned a B.A. in Social Sciences and an M.A. in Political Science from the University of São Paulo in Brazil.